-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive \overline{WE} and \overline{CE} to Vil., and \overline{OE} to Vil.
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive $\overline{WE}$ and $\overline{CE}$ to VIL, and $\overline{OE}$ to VIH.
 An erase operation can erase one sector, multiple sectors, or the entire device.
 The Sector Address Tables indicate the address range that each sector occupies.
 A "sector address" consists of the address inputs required to uniquely select a sector.
 See the "Command Definitions" section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
-The system can then read autoselect codes from the internal register (which is separate from the memory array) on I/O7 - I/O0.
+The system can then read autoselect codes from the internal register (which is separate from the memory array) on $I/O_7 - I/O_0$ .
 Standard read cycle timings apply in this mode.
-Refer to the "Autoselect Mode" and "Autoselect Command Sequence" sections for more information.

-lcc2 in the Characteristics table represents the active current specification for the write mode.
+Refer to the lcc2 in the Characteristics table represents the active current specification for the write mode.
 The "AC Characteristics" section contains timing specification tables and timing diagrams for write operations.